Tips for taking the CPC exam

 The 2-Minute Goal

 Keep an eye on the clock.
+Our electronic exam has a built-in timer.
+This will help you track your time throughout the duration of the exam.
 If you brought a non-smart wristwatch or stopwatch, set it to vibrate in two-minute increments.
 This will let you know how much time you’re spending on a question and urge you to move on if you’re past the 2-minute mark.

 Strategies for Dealing with Questions

-Start with the easy anatomy questions at the back of the test booklet and work your way forward section by section.
+Start with the easy anatomy questions.
 These straightforward questions are quick but count the same toward your score.
-By tackling them first, you’ll have time to answer all of them and can then work the case study questions with a better sense of time remaining, as well as less pressure.
+By tackling them first, you’ll have time to answer all of them and can work on the case study questions with a better sense of time remaining, as well as less pressure.

 Read the question before reading the long operative report associated with the question.
 Sometimes a question will refer to only a small part of the report, such as a discrepancy in date of service, and knowing this in advance can save you substantial time.

-Underline key words in the test booklet to help you when looking up the code.
-Note such words such as not, except, most, least and greatest, as these are often pivotal in determining the correct answer.
-You’ll also want to cross out anything in the case report that’s not relevant to the question.
-This could help you to eliminate answers.
+Identify keywords in the question.
+Note words such as not, except, most, least and greatest, as these are often pivotal in determining the correct answer.
+You’ll also want to rule out anything in the case report that’s not relevant to the question.
+This can help you eliminate answers.

 Code notes are used to define terms, clarify information, or list choices for additional characters.
 Pay close attention to them when looking up codes, as this provides valuable information and can prevent you from making errors.

-Take your best guess.
-If you get stuck on a difficult question, make a logical deduction and move on.
-Tab the question so you can come back to if you have time.
+Take your best guess on the tough questions.
+If you get stuck on a difficult question, answer using logical deduction and move on.
+Be sure to flag the question so you can come back to it if you have time.

 Narrow Down Your Answers